-Your caregivers will look closely at the injury, including the area around it.
-He will check to see if the skin is broken and how deep the wound is.
-He will also look for other problems or signs of infection.
-Your caregiver may check your health history, including other illnesses, medicines you take, and past surgeries.
-Tell him which vaccinations you have received, such as tetanus and hepatitis B. Tell him when and how you were bitten.
+Your healthcare provider will look closely at the injury, including the area around it.
+Your provider will check to see if the skin is broken and how deep the wound is.
+Your provider will also look for other problems or signs of infection.
+Your provider may check your health history, including other illnesses, medicines you take, and past surgeries.
+Tell your provider which vaccinations you have received, such as tetanus and hepatitis B. Tell your provider when and how you were bitten.
 You may have any of the following:

 - Wound culture: This is a test to grow and identify the germs that may be in your wound.
-This helps caregivers find out if you have an infection and what medicine is best to treat it.
+This helps healthcare providers find out if you have an infection and what medicine is best to treat it.

-- Blood tests: Your caregiver may order these tests to check for an infection.
+- Blood tests: Your healthcare provider may order these tests to check for an infection.

 - X-ray: This is a picture of your bones and tissues in the bite wound area.
-Caregivers use the pictures to look for broken bones, injury, or foreign objects.
+Healthcare providers use the pictures to look for broken bones, injury, or foreign objects.

 How is a human bite treated?